CLARIAH/clariah-plus/technical-committee/shared-development-roadmap/TEMPLATE.md

 ### User Stories

 > Describe, from a high-level scholarly perspective and in minimal and generic terms, the user stories that define this epic.
+> We recommend using sublists (i.e. a simple tree structure) for breaking down user stories into parts when needed.

 1. **As a scholar, I** ... **in order to** ...